varuntej1812/Grocery-Platform-Nvipani/Readme.md

 - Uses Firebase Authentication (email/password).
 - All services validate Firebase token independently (Option B).
 - Use provided `login.html` to sign in and get ID Token.

 ---

+## To check the authentication

+- docker logs user-service | Select-String "Firebase"

+---